 Cyprus Cat - photo by galarapid

-The birth of a new cat breed is being acted out on the island where the most ancient evidence of the domestic cat was found – Cyprus.
+The birth of a new cat breed is being acted out on the island where the most ancient evidence of the domestic cat was found – Cyprus (note: the article was written around 2009).
 In 2001 a French archaeologists discovered a human grave that was assessed to be 9,500 years old with a pet cat next to the deceased person.
 The site was in Shillourokambos.
 Experts have decided that the domestic cat evolved from the Near Eastern wild cat some 9,500 years ago.
 The grave was evidence of the earliest example of cat domestication.

 There is then a very long (the longest) history of domestication of the cat in Cyprus and yet they have not (until now) laid claim to their own naturally occurring purebred cat.
 There are many cat breeds that are exclusively linked to a country where they are said to have evolved naturally and then been“discovered” by a breeder.
 Having been discovered the cat was then developed into a well known and established breed.
 Examples are the Siamese (Siam – Thailand), Chartreux (France), British Shorthair (Britain), Japanese Bobtail, Manx and the Turkish Angora and Van to name a selection only.

 It seems that the Cypriots have decided it is their turn to have their own cat but there is competition.
 The cat fancy worldwide has well and truly moved on from the days when the breeds above were discovered.
 There are many more breeders and it is more commercial.